Cecilapp/Cecil/docs/4-Configuration.md

 ### static

-Where static files and assets (CSS, images, PDF, etc.) are stored and copied.
+Where static files and assets (CSS, images, PDF, etc.) are stored.

 ```yaml
 static: